ZurichNLP/mtrain/README.md

 # mtrain

 This Python 3 package provides convenience wrappers to train (`mtrain`) and translate with (`mtrans`) machine translation engines.
-Two types of engines are supported: Moses models and Nematus models.
+Two types of engines are supported: Moses and Nematus.

 Given a parallel corpus of any size, training and translation are as easy as